menofis/MarsRover/README.md

 # MarsRover
-Solution of the MarsRover question for C# with .net Core 3.1.
+Solution of the "Mars Rover" question for C# with .net Core 3.1.

 Question: